-"Dearest, sweet, thoughtful, understanding Jane.
-I know you won't believe this, sweetheart, but here goes anyway.
-You may recall, you and I were to be married a year ago last June.
-As I didn't turn up for the wedding, and so much time has gone by, I can imagine you have been wondering, ha ha, what happened..."A fun 1966 Disney film starring Dick Van Dyke.
-As the name suggests, this is a Robinson Crusoe story, and as the star suggests, it's purely done for the comedy.
-Crusoe is a U.S. Navy pilot, whose fighter fails, forcing him to ditch somewhere in the Pacific Ocean.
-He braves the perils of survival in a life raft (accompanied by an oddly comprehensive instruction manual) before being washed up on a deserted island.
-He meets his Man Friday in Floyd the Space Chimp, and his Girl Friday (whom he names Wednesday).
-His survival of the elements is nothing compared to surviving Wednesday's dad, the headhunter chief...
+Robin Crusoe (Van Dyke) is a U.S. Navy pilot whose fighter jet fails during a routine mission, forcing him to ditch somewhere in the Pacific Ocean.
+He braves the perils of survival in a life raft — accompanied by an oddly comprehensive instruction manual — before being washed up on a tropical island.
+There he meets his Man Friday in Floyd the Space Chimp, and his Girl Friday, whom he names Wednesday (Nancy Kwan).
+But Crusoe's survival of the elements is nothing compared to surviving Wednesday's father, the headhunter chief Tanamashu (Akim Tamiroff)...

 This film provides examples of:

 - Accidental Marriage: During the victory celebration near the end, Wednesday gets Crusoe to dance with her.
 Cue her father saying, "Hey, wise guy do pretty good marriage dance!"
 During the ensuing argument (Robin is engaged, after all) he accidentally pushes Wednesday down, which she does not take well!
 Cue the chase and rescue sequence.

 - Actor Allusion:

 - Crusoe refers to himself as "Rob".
 And when he reads the Navy Survival Manual, the officious-sounding narration is provided by Richard Deacon (aka Mel Cooley).